YaAlB/Pacman-Challenge/README.md

 # Pacman Challenge

-Using React to implement Pacman and using Jest for testing.
+Using React to implement Pacman.

 Currently pacman uses [ R ] key for moving and [ Q: Left, E: Right ] for rotating 90 degrees.